-The Te Mahoe Unit at Wellington Hospital provides abortion and counselling services.
+The Te Mahoe Unit at Wellington Regional Hospital provides abortion and counselling services.

 If you are worried about being able to travel to hospital for any reason please contact us.
-We will work with you to find a solution that is best for you.
+Please let us know and we will work with you to find a solution that is best for you.

 Options available to you

-You will need to come to Te Mahoe Unit at Wellington Hospital for at least one appointment.
-You will be given all the medications and information you need to have an early medical abortion safely at home – this may not be possible in one visit depending on meeting all the necessary requirements.
+You will need to come to Te Mahoe Unit at Wellington Hospital for the first stage of a medical abortion.
+If it is appropriate for you to do this process at home,you will be given the first medication and all other medications and information you need.
+This may not be possible in one visit depending on meeting all the necessary requirements and availability.

 You’ll be given advice on:

-- A 24-hour number to only ring if you have any complications or an emergency.
+- A 24-hour number to ring if you have any complications or an emergency.

 - Follow up information.